Originally posted to web site August 4, 2015; updated February 27, 2019.

-On the heels of the 2014-2015 lunar tetrad come two total solar eclipses that will hold many in awe as the sun turns dark over America from coast to coast.
+On the heels of the 2014-2015 lunar tetrad come two total solar eclipses crossing the USA from sea to shining sea within 7 years of each other.

-On August 21, 2017, a solar eclipse begins in the Pacific Ocean at sunrise.
-Visible throughout North America, the path of totality makes landfall mid-morning in Oregon, transits over Idaho, Wyoming, Nebraska, Missouri, Illinois, Kentucky, and Tennessee, then exits mid-afternoon over South Carolina and onto the Atlantic Ocean.
+On August 21, 2017, a solar eclipse rose up in the Pacific Ocean at sunrise.
+Visible throughout North America, the path of totality made landfall mid-morning in Oregon, made its transit over Idaho, Wyoming, Nebraska, Missouri, Illinois, Kentucky, and Tennessee, and then exited mid-afternoon over South Carolina and onto the Atlantic Ocean.

-On April 8, 2024, the sun is eclipsed over the Pacific Ocean at sunrise.
-Making landfall near Mazatlan, Mexico, its darkness sweeps into the USA at a point in southwest Texas.
+On April 8, 2024, the sun once again rises in eclipse over the Pacific Ocean.
+This time, it makes landfall near Mazatlan, Mexico, with its darkness sweeping into the USA from southwest Texas.
 For the next hour or so, the path of totality engulfs parts of Oklahoma, Arkansas, Missouri, Illinois, Indiana, Ohio, New York, Vermont, and Maine before making its exit into New Brunswick, Canada.

 The animations here show the shadows of the upcoming total solar eclipses as they envelop the USA mainland.